 This sculpture was recently part of an exhibition at West Liberty University.
 It was a great honor for me to have been invited to produce a piece for this show.
 The exhibition's focus had to do with the human impact on the environment, so I made this piece called "Codorus Creek Detritus."

 Section 2: About the Codorus Creek

-The Codorus Creek is located in Pennsylvania.
+Codorus Creek is located in Pennsylvania.
 People in the surrounding community have polluted it by dumping couches, bicycles, and stolen items into it.
 One of the more notorious incidents was the Three Mile Island accident.
 Radiation leaks resulted in the spread of cancer throughout the area.
-The Codorus Creek runs off of the Susquehanna River, and there are many Industries along the tributaries and other waterways.
+The Codorus Creek runs off the Susquehanna River, and there are many Industries along the tributaries and other waterways.
 The creek also supplies water to reservoirs for drinking water.
 So the tenuous relationships between the natural ecosystem, local corporate influence, and surrounding community are well-known.